adejonghm/wikinotes/prt_compute.md

 ## Additional Compute Services

+### Services that you can use with EC2

+- **Elastic Load Balancing (ELB):** It is the service that automatically distributes your incoming application traffic across multiple EC2 instances.
+This acts as a single entry point for your **Auto Scaling Group** distributing the workload across your instances so that no one has to carry the bulk of it.
+You have different types of balancing: *CLASSIC LOAD BALANCERS, APPLICATION LOAD BALANCERS, GATEWAY LOAD BALANCERS, NETWORK LOAD BALANCERS*.

+- **Auto Scaling Group (Horizontal Scaling/Scaling Out): Add** or **replace** EC2 instances **automatically** across AZs, based on need and changing demand.
+This feature reduces the impact of system failures and improves the availability of your applications.
+When you create an **Auto Scaling Group**, you can set the **minimum number** of Amazon EC2 instances.
+This is the number of EC2 instances that launch immediately after you have created the group.
+Next, you can set the **desired capacity**, the number of instances your application will use by default.
+When you don't define the **desired capacity** in your Auto Scaling Group, the **minimum number** is used as the **desired capacity**.
+Finally, you can set the **maximum capacity**, which is the maximum number of EC2 Instances that will run when your Auto Scaling Group reaches the critical moment.
+In this case, you only pay for the instances when you use them, that is, when the instances are not running, you don't pay for them.

+*Note:* **Vertical Scaling/Scaling Up** is when you upgrade your existing EC2 Instance with more power (RAM and CPU) in an existing server.

+### Other Services

+- **Simple Queue Service (SQS):** Allows to send, store, and receive messages between software components at any volume, without losing messages or requiring other services to be available.
+- **Simple Notification Service (SNS):** Allows you to *send emails* and *text messages* from your applications.
+You can use it to send notifications about your infrastructure or other incident.
+- **Elastic Container Service (ECS):**
+- **Elastic Kubernetes Service (EKS):**
 - **Fargate:** is the *serverless* compute engine for containers.
 It is autoscaling.
 - **Lightsail:** is a *compute service* that allows you to quickly launch all the resources you need for small projects.
 You can deploy preconfigured applications at the click of a button, including a virtual machine, SSD-based storage, data transfer, DNS management, and a static IP.
 This serviceProvides a low monthly fee, as low as $3.50.
 - **Outposts:** allows you to run cloud services in your internal data center supporting workloads that need to remain on-premises due to latency or data sovereignty needs.
 This service is used for a *hybrid deployment model*.